 In Lord Balthazar's castle, the evil sorcerer was sitting on his throne with his raven sitting on top of the throne's back portion, looking rather impatient as he was pondering in his mind about what he had sent the hunters after.
-Then suddenly the jewel on his ring began to glow, which meant that he had an incoming call from the hunters.
+He was twirling around his rather thin chin spike of a beard when suddenly the jewel on his ring began to glow, which meant that he had an incoming call from the hunters.
 He raised the ring up to his mouth and spoke into it.
 "Yes, what is it that you want?" he asked roughly.

 "Your prey has disappeared into the forest, and we are having complete difficulty trying to track it down, my lord," the first hunter spoke.
 "We don't know where it can be right now."